zhwa/mlir-example/book/Chapter-10-Optimizations.md

 This chapter explores MLIR's **optimization infrastructure**: passes that transform IR to execute faster while preserving semantics.
 We'll examine Linalg fusion (merging adjacent operations to reduce memory traffic), loop-invariant code motion (hoisting computations out of loops), and vectorization (converting scalar loops to SIMD operations using the `vector` dialect).
 Unlike Chapters 8-9 where we built a dialect from scratch, Chapter 10 reuses the `nn` dialect unchanged—operations stay the same, Python API stays the same, but the compilation pipeline adds optimization passes between high-level lowering and final code generation.
 This separation of concerns mirrors production systems: stable user-facing APIs, evolving backend optimizations.

-The chapter progresses from understanding why optimizations matter (performance gaps between naive and optimized code), through MLIR's pass infrastructure (how passes compose and interact), to specific optimization techniques (fusion algorithms, vectorization patterns), ending with performance measurement showing 3-5× speedups on realistic workloads.
+The chapter progresses from understanding why optimizations matter (performance gaps between naive and optimized code), through MLIR's pass infrastructure (how passes compose and interact), to specific optimization techniques (fusion algorithms, vectorization patterns).
 We'll see that MLIR's multi-level IR philosophy enables optimizations at different abstraction levels—Linalg fusion works on structured operations, loop optimizations work on SCF dialect, vectorization works on affine loops—each level providing optimization opportunities unavailable at others.
 By the end, you'll understand not just how to write optimized pipelines, but **why** MLIR's architecture makes sophisticated optimizations composable and maintainable.

 ## 10.1 Why Optimizations Matter: The Performance Gap